MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_08_Performing_remote_administration_with_PowerShell.md

     module: 'Module 8: Administering remote computers with Windows PowerShell'
 ---

-# Lab answer key: Performing remote administration with PowerShell
+# Performing remote administration with PowerShell

 ## Exercise 1: Enabling remoting on the local computer